-Hello, readers in today’s article, we will learn how a shaper machine works also we learn about the parts, types, operations, specification, advantages disadvantages, and applications of a shaper machine.
+Hello, readers in today's article, we will learn how a shaper machine works also we learn about the parts, types, operations, specifications, advantages disadvantages, and applications of a shaper machine.

-So let’s start with the definition of shaper machine.
+So let's start with the definition of a shaper machine.

 Shaper Machine Definition: